Gulf Coast Scallop Season: Catch Them While You Can

 Henley, a Georgia native, tells his clients that they will be in and out of the water in a matter of hours.
 "I guarantee they will find all they need to eat and then some more.
 The scalloping here is that good."

 This fishing town of fewer than 2,000, about three hours north of Tampa, was one of Florida's first settlements.
 Spanish explorer Hernando De Soto and President Andrew Jackson were visitors.
 Today, Steinhatchee caters to the outdoors crowd.

 For most of the year, tourists come to fish the rich grass beds for trout, redfish, sheepshead, black sea bass, mangrove snapper and tarpon.
 But when summer comes, local fishing guides break out the Bimini tops for their boats and switch to scalloping in Steinhatchee.

 Steinhatchee, Homosassa and Crystal River are the state's prime scallop grounds.
 In these Gulf of Mexico communities, freshwater rivers flow into the ocean, stirring up the right mix of salt and fresh water for the scallops to thrive.

 If rains are heavy, too much freshwater can flood the bay and wipe out a crop.
 If the water is too salty, they die.

-If you are looking to get in on "the hunt" during the Gulf Coast’s scallop season, then you will need a boat, mask, snorkel, saltwater fishing license and dive flag.
+If you're looking to get in on "the hunt" during the Gulf Coast’s scallop season, then you'll need a boat, mask, snorkel, saltwater fishing license and dive flag.
 The best time to go is on a slack tide, when the grass blades stand straight up.

 Bay scallops are masters of camouflage.
 It takes a keen eye and steady hand to locate these critters in the thick beds of shoal and turtle grass that flourish in the shallows off the state's west coast.